1994 AC Delco 500: Qualifying

 Qualifying was originally scheduled to be split into two rounds.
 The first round was scheduled to be held on Thursday, October 20, at 3:00 PM EST. However, after 35 drivers had taken times for qualifying, first-round qualifying was rained out and postponed until Friday, October 21, at 2:00 PM EST. As a result of the rain delay, qualifying was decided to be combined into only one round.
 For this specific race, positions 1-40 would be decided on time, and depending on who needed it, a select amount of positions were given to cars who had not otherwise qualified but were high enough in owner's points; up to two provisionals were given.
 If needed, a past champion who did not qualify on either time or provisionals could use a champion's provisional, adding one more spot to the field.

-Ricky Rudd, driving for his own Rudd Performance Motorsports team, would win the pole, setting a time of 23.305 and an average speed of 157.099 mph in the first round.
+Ricky Rudd, driving for his own Rudd Performance Motorsports team, won the pole, setting a time of 23.305 and an average speed of 157.099 mph in the first round.

 Three drivers would fail to qualify.